pragma-ai/airbyte/airbyte-integrations/connectors/source-gong/README.md

 # Gong Source

-This is the repository for the Gong source connector, written in Python.
+This is the repository for the Gong source connector, written in Python.  <br />
 Current fields: <br />
 calls -> incremental by _airbyte_emitted_at fileds as curser <br />
 calls_transcript ->  incremental by _airbyte_emitted_at fileds as curser <br />